Functional Renormalization Group Approach for Signal Detection: Introduction

-\paragraph{Purpose of this paper.} This paper follows (continues) the previous bibliographic line.
-Written for a physicist audience, its first goal is to provide a complete and as self-contained as possible presentation of the underlying field theory.
-In particular, we propose a derivation of the field theory framework which exploits the universality of models of noise from an explicit construction using large binary datasets, looking like a kind of Ising model familiar to physicists.
-The second main goal of this paper is to provide solid evidence for a generalization of the Empirical statement \ref{Prop1} through a systematic investigation of different well-known noise models.
-The challenges and motivations underlying this study are fully discussed in Section \ref{Motiv}.
+\paragraph{Purpose of this paper.} This paper continues the previous bibliographic line.
+Written for a physicist audience, its primary goal is to provide a comprehensive and as self-contained as possible presentation of the underlying field theory.
+In particular, we propose a derivation of the field theory framework that exploits the universality of noise models through an explicit construction using large binary datasets, resembling a kind of Ising model familiar to physicists.
+The second main goal of this paper is to provide solid evidence for a generalization of Empirical Statement \ref{Prop1} through a systematic investigation of various well-known noise models.
+The challenges and motivations underlying this study are discussed in detail in Section \ref{Motiv}.

-\paragraph{Remark for the physicist reader:} Even if we voluntary adopted a physicist-oriented redaction, we opted for a pedagogical approach in order to make it more accessible to a wider public, and notably specialists closer to information theory or artificial intelligence, who could be interested in our study.
+\paragraph{Remark for the physicist reader:} Even though we voluntarily adopted a physicist-oriented style, we chose a pedagogical approach to make the content more accessible to a broader audience, particularly specialists in information theory or artificial intelligence who may be interested in our study.